themmyloluwaa/100DaysOfGrowth/readme.md

 - Next, I learnt about Breadth-First-Search and implemented it in Javascript and Python.
 Although there's still much to learn and go over here, I was intruiged at the beauty of the concept.
 - Finally, I continued work on my k8s project and implemented CI pipeline using circle ci to run tests and build jobs.
 - I finally completed chapter 4 of the LB4H book to end the day.

+### Day 17

+- Today i cycled for 45 mins and started off with AWS services.
+Specifically elastic bean stalk, Route53, CodeCommit, CodeBuild, Code Pipeline.
+- I later started BFS and attempted two Tree related problems.
+One in graph and one in binary trees.
+I struggled a lot today and hads loads of headaches due to the graphs and thinking of it.
+Graph algorithms are really tough.
+- I then read chapter 5 of the LB4H book.